 Safety Tips for Towing a Car

-- You must display an 'On Tow' sign at the rear of the vehicle being towed.
-All Halfords tow ropes and towing poles are supplied with an 'On Tow' sign that you can use.
+- An 'On Tow' sign must be displayed at the rear of the vehicle being towed.
+And you'll be pleased to know that all Halfords tow ropes and towing poles are supplied with an 'On Tow' sign that you can use.

-- Make sure you inspect the tow rope or towing pole for any damage, defects or abrasion before use.
+- Inspect the tow rope or towing pole for any damage, defects or abrasion before you use it.
 Do not use a damaged tow rope or towing pole.

 - On the towed car, leave the ignition switch in the 'on' position to disengage the steering lock.
 Vehicles with power steering and/or power-assisted brakes (most modern vehicles) will require much more strength and effort to operate when being towed if the engine isn't running.